Faculty/Department: Applied Health and Community Studies

 Start Date: August 2018

-Application Details: Posting updated with a change in start date
+Application Details: Posting updated with a slight change in qualificaions

 Sheridan is looking for outstanding individuals to join our faculty team.
 The succesful candidate will teach a range of courses within the School of Community Studies including Social Service Worker, Social Service Worker Gerontology, and Community Outreach Worker Programs.
 We seek a candidate with a strong connection to Indigenous people and or communities and who apply an Indigenous framework to research and relevant social and community development practice.
 An anti-oppressive approach to social work and community development which places strong emphasis on social transformation and change to promote equity and social justice is required.